Mikveh after IVF

 14 February, 2005

-You have the status of a niddah until you immerse.
-You have to keep seven clean days prior to mikveh immersion, whether or not you are pregnant.
-You should perform a hefsek taharah and count seven days now, so that you will be able to immerse as soon as your doctors permit it.
+We recommend that you perform a hefsek taharah and count seven clean days now, so that you will be able to immerse as soon as your doctors permit it.
+Immersion is permitted for the purpose of other types of physical closeness, even when relations are ruled out.